Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 Contemporary furisode with hand painted cherry blossom.
 Length: 62"

-pattern quite simple from a distance but far more effervescent up close, when the mass of paler blossoms begin to stand out from the pale peach background.
+simple from a distance but far more effervescent up close, when the mass of paler blossoms begin to stand out from the pale peach background.

 This is an exercise in freehand blossom painting, with no other embellishments such as gold thread or size.